 Q: How do I monitor the operations and performance of my Amazon Kinesis stream?

 Amazon Kinesis Streams Management Console displays key operational and performance metrics such as throughput of data input and output of your Amazon Kinesis streams.
-Amazon Kinesis Streams also integrates with Amazon CloudWatch so that you can collect, view, and analyze CloudWatch metrics for your streams.
+Amazon Kinesis Streams also integrates with Amazon CloudWatch so that you can collect, view, and analyze CloudWatch metrics for your streams and shards within those streams.
 For more information about Amazon Kinesis Streams metrics, see Monitoring Amazon Kinesis Streams with Amazon CloudWatch.

 Q: How do I manage and control access to my Amazon Kinesis stream?